serverless/workshop/workshop/README.md

     foo: ${secret:foo}
 ```

 This changes across stages automatically.
+Deploy this.

+View the deployment record in Serverless Framework Enterprise.

 ---